-- 1. Elements of the Employment Relationship
+- 1. Employer and Employee

-- 2. The Employer
+- 2. Multiple Employers

-- 3. The Employee
+- 3. Company Executives as Employees

-- 4. Circumstances that Affect the Employment Relationship
+- 4. Special Types of Employment

 #412 THE COURSE AND SCOPE OF EMPLOYMENT IN WORKERS' COMPENSATION

 This course will enable the student to determine the compensability of a claim under workers' compensation law.
 Emphasis is placed on heavily litigated issues such as the dual purpose rule and the going and coming rule.